The Private School Choice Programs include four separate private school voucher programs:

-The funding for private school choice students enrolled in the WPCP/RPCP in 2015-16 or thereafter works as follows:
+The funding for private school choice students enrolled in the WPCP/RPCP in 2015-16 or thereafter worked as follows:

-- WPCP/RPCP students are counted in their resident district’s membership for state general aid purposes in the following year.
+- WPCP/RPCP students are counted in their resident district’s membership for state general aid purposes in the following year; and

-The funding for private school choice students enrolled in the WPCP/RPCP prior to 2015-16 works as follows:
+The funding for private school choice students enrolled in the WPCP/RPCP prior to 2015-16 worked as follows:

-- Vouchers paid with state GPR funding until the student exits the private school choice program.
+- vouchers paid with state GPR funding until the student exits the private school choice program; and

-Summary Table -- School Enrollment and Estimated Payment (MPCP, RPCP, WPCP & SNSP)
+Summary Table -- School Enrollment and Estimated Payment (MPCP, RPCP, WPCP and SNSP)

-A summary table is available on the DPI SMS Private School Choice Programs: Data and Reports page.
-This table includes:
+A summary table is available on the DPI Parental Education Options (PEO) Private School Choice Programs: Data and Reports page:

 - participating private schools;

-- the number of participating students (enrollment and FTE) by program (MPCP, RPCP, WPCP & SNSP) and by private school;
+- the number of participating students (enrollment and FTE) by program (MPCP, RPCP, WPCP and SNSP) and by private school;

 - estimated total annual payment received by the private school; and